-Amounts available for distribution, due to interest, fees, payments on investments and other receipts of income are applied on the dates and in the order of priority set forth in the credit agreement between MLF and FRBNY.
+Amounts available for distribution, due to interest, fees, payments on investments, and other receipts of income are applied on the dates and in the order of priority set forth in the credit agreement between MLF and FRBNY.

-At the conclusion of the Facility, when the credit agreement has been terminated and all obligations of MLF repaid, the remaining net assets will be allocated and distributed in accordance with the limited liability company agreement of MLF.
-That agreement contemplates the distribution upon MLF's liquidation, 1) to Treasury of the preferred equity account balance, inclusive of any investment earnings accrued on those amounts, and 2) 90 percent of the remaining net assets to the preferred equity member and 10 percent of the remaining net assets to the managing member.
+Prior to the conclusion of the facility, when all obligations of MLF are repaid, the remaining net assets will be allocated and distributed in accordance with the limited liability company agreement of MLF.
+That agreement contemplates the distribution upon MLF's liquidation, 1) to Treasury of the preferred equity account balance, inclusive of all investment earnings on non-marketable securities, and 2) 90 percent of the remaining net assets to the Treasury, as the preferred equity member and 10 percent of the remaining net assets to FRBNY as the managing member.